Monadical-SAS/llmeval/tasks/task5_dedup_contact/task.md

 - Each duplicate group should list the primary contact and all its duplicates
 - Original count includes all contacts, unique count is after deduplication
 - Duplicates found is the number of duplicate entries (not the number of groups)

+PS: You are currently working in an automated system and cannot ask any question or have back and forth with an user.